docksal/docksal/README.md

 fin update prerequisites
 ```

-### Updating fin 1.x to fin 2.x
+### Updating from Drude to Docksal 2.x

-DSH 1.x used to rely on Vagrant and vagrant-boot2docker for running Docker.
+Drude used to rely on Vagrant and vagrant-boot2docker for running Docker.
-DSH 2.x uses Docker Machine which is more native and can be easily updated.
+Docksal uses Docker Machine, which is more native and can be easily updated.
-Vagrant machine is not going to be used anymore and needs to be deleted.
+Vagrant machine is not going to be used anymore and should be deleted.

 1. Create dumps of databases you need using `drush`
-2. Go to your `<projects>` folder and use `vagrant destroy` to destroy used VM.
-If you happened to have several of them please destroy them all.
+2. Go to your `<projects>` folder and use `vagrant destroy` to destroy the old (Drude) VM.
+If you happened to have several of them, please destroy all.
-3. You can uninstall vagrant if you do't need it (`brew uninstall vagrant` on Mac, `choco uninstall vagrant` on Win)
+3. You can uninstall vagrant if you do't need it (manually or `brew uninstall vagrant` on Mac, `choco uninstall vagrant` on Win)
-4. Update fin: `fin update fin`
+4. Install fin
 5. `fin install prerequisites`
 6. Start your project just like you did before with `fin up` and re-import your DB dump.
 Notice it will use Docker Machine now.
-New Docker Machine will be created upon run.
+New Docker Machine will be created upon first start.
-7. Run `fin cleanup` to delete old unused files and images
+7. Run `fin cleanup` to delete old unused files and backups

 <a name="fin"></a>
-## Docksal Shell Helper (fin)
+## Docksal Fin (fin)

-Docksal shell helper is a console tool that simplifies day-to-day work with Docksal.
+Docksal Fin is a console tool that simplifies day-to-day work with Docksal.
 It provides a set of most commonly used commands and operations for controlling the Boot2docker VM, containers, running drush or other commands inside the **cli** container. (**Note**: fin requires cli container to function properly)

 See `fin help` for a complete list.